cloudy9982/treasure-hunt-map/replit.md

 ## Overview

-This is a romantic surprise application built as a "punch box" experience where users can unlock daily surprises over a 20-day period (July 27 - August 15).
-The application presents a grid of boxes that unlock daily, each containing personalized missions or activities for couples.
+This is a romantic surprise application built as an RPG-themed "punch box" experience where users can unlock daily surprises over a 21-day period (July 26 - August 15).
+The application presents a grid of boxes that unlock daily, each containing personalized RPG-style missions or activities for couples, with themed locations like "記憶森林入口", "糖果小屋", and "終焉星光台".

 ## User Preferences